 Some of the basic techniques for pool therapy exercises are as follows (they can be modified for varying degrees of difficulty):

 - Knee-to-chest exercise.
-This movement is performed while standing on one leg, which is slightly bent, and one leg outstretched in front while one hand holds onto the side of the pool.
+This movement is performed while standing on one leg, which is slightly bent, and one leg bent and raised up to the chest.
 It strengthens and stretches the muscles in the leg, hip, and lower back.

 - Leg raise exercise.
 This movement is performed with one leg outstretched and the supporting leg slightly bent while one hand holds onto the side of the pool.
 It strengthens and stretches the muscles in the leg, hip, and lower back.

 - Wall-facing leg stretch exercise.
-In this stretching exercise individuals assume a "Superman" position with hands resting on side of pool and the body and legs outstretched into and supported by water.
+In this stretching exercise you assume a "Superman" position with hands resting on the side of the pool and your body and legs outstretched into and supported by water.
 This extends all regions of the back and the joints in the back, as well as stretching shoulder muscles.

 - Quadruped activity and exercise.
-This exercise works legs and arms and is performed while floating on one's back (sometimes achieved with a therapist supporting the trunk or using a flotation jacket).
-The individual makes paddling motions with his or her arms and legs.
+This exercise works legs and arms and is performed while floating on your back (sometimes achieved with a therapist supporting your body or using a flotation jacket).
+You make paddling motions with your arms and legs.

 In This Article: